ThomasNeve/pySldWrap/README.md

 # pySldWrap

 Python library to alter solidworks models through the solidworks API which works via the windows COM interface.
 The pywin32 project (win32com python library) is used to have python communicate to the COM interface.
 The python scripts can then be used to modify the parameters of the solidworks models.
+A number of functions are implemented to interact with the Solidworks software.
+This includes features like

+- opening parts and assemblies
+- modifying sketches and extrudes
+- exporting to .STEP
+- exporting the mass properties of a part
+- replacing parts of an assembly

 ## Installation

+The package can be installed through pip by running the following command.

 ```sh
     pip install pySldWrap